CiscoSecurity/sxo-05-security-workflows/docs/workflows/0010-phishing-investigation.md

 	* Remove the `Threat Grid API Key` from the `Fetch Global Variables` group and add your token directly to the `Threat Grid API Key` local variable
 * See [this page]({{ site.baseurl }}/atomics/webex#configuring-our-workflows) for information on configuring the workflow for Webex Teams
 * Set `Notification Email Addresses` to the email addresses you want notified when the workflow detects a phishing attempt
+* This workflow is configured to auto-detect which SecureX environment you're using based on the `SECUREX_ENVIRONMENT` environment variable and then assumes you're using the same environment for Threat Response and Threat Grid
+	* The default region associations are:
+		* SecureX North America (NAM) - Threat Response NAM, Threat Grid NAM
+		* SecureX Europe (EU) - Threat Response EU, Threat Grid EU
+		* SecureX Asia Pacific (APJC) - Threat Response APJC, Threat Grid EU
+	* You can change these defaults by editing the contents of the `Set the environment URLs` condition block at the beginning of the workflow

 ### Activities
-* The workflow has a default configuration for determining when a Threat Score (from Threat Grid) is considered clean, suspicious, or malicious
+* This workflow has a default configuration for determining when a Threat Score (from Threat Grid) is considered unknown, suspicious, or malicious
 	* The default ranges are:
-		* Clean: Less than 70
+		* Unknown: Less than 70
 		* Suspicious: Greater than or equal to 70 but less than 90
 		* Malicious: Greater than or equal to 90
 	* If you want to change these ranges, there are two `Was the file a threat?` condition blocks in the workflow you can modify
 * All of the Threat Response activities default to a `TLP Value` of `amber`.
 You can modify this if you want to use different values

-### Account Keys/Targets
-* You must create an [account key]({{ site.baseurl }}/account-keys) with your mailbox's credentials and then update the `Phishing Investigation Mailbox` [target]({{ site.baseurl }}/targets) with that account key.
-While you're editing the target, be sure to add your email server's information

 ### Trigger
 * When the workflow imports, the trigger will show in an errored state because the account key and target needed to be updated.

 To clear the error, go into the workflow, click on the trigger in the workflow's properties, uncheck the **Disable Trigger** box, and click **Save**

 ---